yankinmax/web/docs/upgrade-scripts.md

               - anthem songs.install.pre_full::main
             post:
               - anthem songs.install.data_full::main
-        demo:
+        sample:
           operations:
             post:
-              - anthem songs.install.data_demo::main
+              - anthem songs.sample.data_sample::main
           addons:
             upgrade:
-              - demo_addon
+              - dev_addon
 ```

-In the example above, we have 2 modes: `full` and `demo`.
+In the example above, we have 2 modes: `full` and `sample`.
 We use them to spawn
-different types of instances, `demo` might be used for a development instance
+different types of instances, `sample` might be used for a development instance
 or a test server, the full one for the production (possibly with a lot of
 data).